Relativistic Black-Scholes model: Generalizing Black-Scholes

-If $p(x,\tau)$ was given by the fundamental solution of the heat equation then (\ref{vanilla}) would give us the Black-Scholes formula for Puts and Calls.
+where $r$ is the interest rate, $p(x,\tau)$ is the risk neutral probability density.
+If $p(x,\tau)$ was given by the fundamental solution of the heat equation then (\ref{vanilla}) would give us the Black-Scholes formula for puts and calls.
 In our case $p(x,\tau)$ is a more complicated expression in terms of modified Bessel function (\ref{solution}).

-Exact calculation of the integral (\ref{vanilla}) seems difficult however numerical evaluation is fairly straightforward (see Figure 3, we take $S=100$, $T-t=0.5$, $r=0.05$, $\sigma=0.15$ and evaluate the integral for various strikes $K$.).

-We observe that for $c_m=0.1$ the Call prices differ significantly from the Black-Scholes ones.
-For $c_m=0.5$ these differences are already of order of $0.1$ while for $c_m=2.5$ and $c_m=10$ they are smaller then $0.006$ and $0.00035$ respectively.

-An important test of the formula (\ref{vanilla}) is the verification of the put-call parity i.e. whether the formula allows for the arbitrage opportunities (see Figure 4).
-For $c_m=0.1$ we see that the put-call parity is significantly violated for all (but one) values of the strike.
-When $c_m$ is increased the arbitrage opportunities are slowly disappearing, nevertheless they are present.
-For example, for $c_m=2.5$ the put-call parity is satisfied up to $0.002$ for strikes $K \in [0,155]$.
-Above $K=155$ the departure from put-call parity are becoming noticeable.
-This is a serious drawback of the formula (\ref{vanilla}).

-However there are regions where put-call parity is not violated significantly (which is definitely the case for larger $c_m$) and therefore it is reasonable to calculate the implied volatility from these new prices.
-The corresponding numerical results are presented in Figure 5.

-The plots are made only for those strikes for which the implied volatility can be found.
-For example, for $c_m=0.5$ the implied volatility can be found in the range $K \in [84,166]$, outside this range there is no $\sigma$ for which the Black-Scholes formula is equal to (\ref{vanilla}).
-Results for $c_m=0.1$ and $c_m=0.5$ exist for regions of $K$ for which there exist arbitrage opportunity therefore we will not discuss them further.
-However for $c_m=2.5$ and $c_m=10$ we observe the left side of the volatility frown (a spike near $K=70$).
-This is expected considering the general remarks we made in Section 2.
-However the right side of the volatility frown is not seen in this range therefore it is hard to argue, as we did in Section 2, that the skew effect emerges naturally (although a delicate skew can be observed for $c_m=2.5$ for $K>70$).